 Community Inpatient Service

-The Community Inpatient service is delivered primarily by the Waitemata DHB multi-disciplinary Child Rehabilitation Service based at the Wilson Centre.
+The Community Inpatient service is delivered primarily by the National Child Rehabilitation Service based at the Wilson Centre.
 We work collaboratively to provide a rehabilitation programme that supports children and adolescents transitioning back to their community.

 Reassessment services comprise non-inpatient services in the form of day stay, outpatient and outreach services.
 Paediatric Rehabilitation clinics are generally held at the Wilson Centre.